-This digital choice board provides six different engaging and interactive activities to go along with the book Day the Crayons Came Home by Drew Daywalt.
-No physical book is needed to complete the activities.
+This digital choice board for Google Slides and SeeSaw provides six different engaging and interactive activities to go along with the book The Day the Crayons Came Home by Drew Dewalt.
+Comes with a preloaded link to save directly to your SeeSaw library.
+Students can also work on the activities in Google Slides.
 There is a link for students to hear the book read out loud.
-Students will work directly in Google Slides to complete the activities.

 Overview of the activities

 - Activity 1: student will think about a time they were lost.
 They can record a short video to share with their class or write/draw a picture.

 - Activity 2: students will write a postcard to Duncan.
 There are 3 slides for this activity.
 Student will choose one crayon color and one location.
 They will write a postcard to Duncan about how the crayon ended up in that location.
 Slide 1 gives the directions, slide 2 gives an example, slide 3 is the activity.
 On slide 3 students will move the crayon they chose and the location and put them in the correct spots on the postcard.
 Then they will type in the postcard.

 - Activity 3: students will fill in an opinion writing template about which crayon is their favorite and why.

 - Slide 5: Match the crayon to what they said in the book.